Deep Probabilistic Supervision for Image Classification: Introduction

-Fundamentally, existing self-distillation frameworks constrain their predictions by incorporating a loss term derived from the hard targets (e.g. \citet{furlanello2018born, kim2021self, shen2022self}).
-This reliance interferes with the goal of learning richer and more calibrated predictions, and leaves the model sensitive to label noise.
-In the overparameterized regime, sensititivity to label noise can exacerbate double descent \citep{nakkiran2021deep}, a phenomenon where the test error initially decreases, then increases, before decreasing again as model capacity or training time increase.
-We hypothesize that a self-distillation method decoupled from the hard targets during training could provide smoother and more robust probability estimates, thereby mitigating these effects and providing more predictable training dynamics.
+Fundamentally, existing self-distillation frameworks do not model predictive uncertainty explicitly, which may affect calibration negatively, while also constraining their predictions by incorporating a loss term derived from the hard targets (e.g. \citet{furlanello2018born, kim2021self, shen2022self}).
+This reliance interferes with the goal of learning more calibrated and nuanced predictions, leaving the model sensitive to label noise.
+In the overparameterized regime, sensitivity to label noise can exacerbate double descent \citep{nakkiran2021deep}, a phenomenon where the test error initially decreases, then increases, before decreasing again as model capacity or training time varies.
+In this work, we hypothesize that a self-distillation method decoupled from hard targets could provide smoother and more robust probability estimates, thereby mitigating these effects and providing more predictable training dynamics.

-To address these limitations, we propose Bayesian Self-Distillation (BSD), an efficient method for leveraging dark knowledge by constructing rich, sample-specific target distributions in a single training run.
-BSD treats a model's own predictions as evidence for Bayesian inference, without explicitly relying on the hard targets after initialization.
-A diagram depicting BSD is included in Figure \ref{fig:target-refinement}.
+To address these limitations, we propose Deep Probabilistic Supervision (DPS), an efficient learning framework for leveraging dark knowledge by constructing nuanced, sample-specific target distributions in a single training run by modeling predictive uncertainty explicitly.
+DPS treats a model's own predictions as evidence for Bayesian inference, without relying on hard targets after initialization.
+A diagram depicting DPS is included in Figure \ref{fig:target-refinement}.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose Bayesian Self-Distillation (BSD), a lightweight and principled method for self-distillation that operates independently of hard targets after initialization. \item We provide the first, to our knowledge, theoretical formalization of dark knowledge and use it to show that BSD captures rich sample-specific information. \item We demonstrate through extensive experiments that BSD consistently outperforms both existing architecture-preserving self-distillation methods and conventional knowledge distillation in generalization and calibration for a variety of datasets and network architectures. \item We show that BSD provides robustness against data corruptions, perturbations, and label noise.
-Notably, it mitigates epoch-wise double descent under label noise and achieves state-of-the-art performance for single-stage, single-network methods when combined with a contrastive loss. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose Deep Probabilistic Supervision (DPS), a lightweight and principled framework for constructing nuanced target distributions during training that operates independently of hard targets after initialization. \item We demonstrate through extensive experiments that DPS consistently outperforms both existing self-distillation methods and conventional knowledge distillation in generalization and calibration. \item We show that DPS provides robustness against data corruptions, perturbations, and label noise.
+Notably, DPS mitigates epoch-wise double descent under label noise and achieves state-of-the-art performance when combined with a contrastive loss. \item We provide the first, to our knowledge, theoretical formalization of dark knowledge and use it to show that DPS captures nuanced, sample-specific, information. \end{itemize}